blossomingiris/next.js-auth/README.md

 User also have the option to create an account using their Google or Github credentials.

 Important note:
 User can create or log in to the application using his/her Google or Github provider or using email + password exclusively.
-For security reasons, NextAuth's default behavior is to not link accounts from different providers.
+For security reasons, Auth.js default behavior is to not link accounts from different providers.

 ### Logging In
 User can log in to the application in 2 ways using: